jgstew/jgstew.github.io/README.md

 ----------

-# TODO - Work In Progress Posts:
+# Work In Progress Posts:

 - BigFix Relevance/ActionScript Style Guide
  - Use plural relevance when possible, use comments, preserve relevance left to right flow